SamTaubman/ML-Trading-Strategy-and-Market-Simulator/README.md

 # Note
 The repository containing the actual implementation of this agent is private per Georgia Tech Policy.
 Let me know if you need to see the code for this project.

+# Overview
+This project was done using Python, NumPy, Pandas, and Matplotlib.

 # Market Simulator
 In marketcodesim.py there is a market simulator with configurable price movement and trading fees.